Communication Support for the deaf

 Qualification structure

-To achieve the full Level 3 Award in Modifying Written English Texts for Deaf People, learners are required to complete two units.
+The Level 3 Award in Modifying Written English Texts for Deaf People consists of two units.
+Both units must be completed to achieve the award.

-Unit K318 is a theory unit and Unit T303 covers the knowledge and practical skills in English language modification.
+We recommend that learners complete K318 before T303.
+K318 is a theory unit, and T303 builds upon the knowledge learnt using practical skills in English language modification.

 Suggested duration

-The following table shows the recommended learning hours required to achieve this qualification.
+See the table below for the recommended learning hours required to achieve this qualification.

 Essential requirements